Eric J. Bailey

 About Me

-Before I arrived at East Carolina University, I was the Program Director for the Urban Public Health program in the Masters of Public Health Program at Charles Drew University of Medicine and Science (Los Angeles, CA).
-My activities included administrating, developing, reorganizing and restructuring their Urban Public Health program.
+Before his arrival at East Carolina University, Dr. Bailey was a Program Director for the Masters’ of Public Health Program in Urban Public Health at Charles R. Drew University of Medicine and Science (Los Angeles, CA).
+Dr. Bailey developed and organized the new Masters’ of Public Health Program in Urban Public Health at Charles R. Drew University of Medicine and Science (2004-2005).

-Before my arrival at Charles Drew University of Medicine and Science, I was a Health Scientist Administrator/Program Director at the National Center on Minority Health and Health Disparities (before the Center became an Institute) at the National Institutes of Health (Bethesda, MD).
-My activities included administrating, organizing and coordinating the major Minority-Serving Institution Annual and Performance Reports for NIH to the U.S. Department of Health and Human Services.
-Before my arrival at the National Center on Minority Health and Health Disparities, I was Program Director in another NIH institute – the Comprehensive Minority Biomedical Branch of the National Cancer Institute.
-My activities included administrating, coordinating and recruiting health professionals for the predoctoral fellowships that our branch offered.
+Before his arrival at Charles R. Drew University of Medicine and Science, Dr. Bailey was Health Scientist Administrator and Program Director at the National Center on Minority Health and Health Disparities at the National Institutes of Health (Bethesda, MD).
+He administered, organized and coordinated the major Minority-Serving Institution Annual and Performance Reports to the White House for the Center.
+Before his arrival at the National Center on Minority Health and Health Disparities (NCMHD), Dr. Bailey was a Program Director for the Comprehensive Minority Biomedical Branch (CMBB) at the National Cancer Institute, NIH (1999-2004).

-Before my arrival at the National Institutes of Health, I spent one year as a Senior Research Associate Professor at the Arkansas Cancer Research Center (ACRC) of the University of Arkansas for Medical Sciences (Little Rock, AR).
-My activities included administrating, researching and developing new multicultural and multiethnic cancer outreach grant initiatives for the university and the state of Arkansas.
+Before his arrival at the National Institutes of Health (NIH), Dr. Bailey spent one year as a Senior Research Associate at the Arkansas Cancer Research Center (ACRC) of the University of Arkansas for Medical Sciences (Little Rock, AR).
+He provided his expertise on several grant projects addressing the multicultural and multiethnic cancer outreach initiatives specifically for African American women and men in the state of Arkansas (1998-1999).

-Before my arrival at the University of Arkansas, I was an Associate Professor of Anthropology at Indiana University (Indianapolis) for nine years and an Assistant Professor at the University of Houston for two years.
-I also completed a Post-Doctoral Fellowship program in HIV/AIDS at Emory University and the Centers for Disease Control and Prevention where I worked in the Tuberculosis Division and the Associate Director’s Office for Minority Health (1993-1995).
+Dr. Bailey was also an Associate (tenured) and Assistant Professor of Anthropology at Indiana University, Indianapolis for nine years and an Assistant Professor of Anthropology at the University of Houston for two years.
+Dr. Bailey received his doctorate in anthropology from Wayne State University (Detroit, MI) and Master’s in Public Health from Emory University (Atlanta, GA).
+Dr. Bailey also received degrees (B.A. and M.A.) in anthropology from Miami University (Oxford, OH).
+In addition to Dr. Bailey’s experience in public health and as a medical anthropologist, Dr. Bailey completed post-doctoral work at the Centers for Disease Control and Prevention (Atlanta, GA) where he worked in the Tuberculosis Division and the Associate Director’s Office for Minority Health (1993-1995).

 Selected Publications